naz781/Expense-Tracker/README.md

 npm run dev
 ```

-The app will be available at http://localhost:5173.
+The app will be available at moneycanvas.vercel.app.

 ## Notes